herbglitchYT/archeus_videos/0000_vector/Script.md

 I'd recommend pausing the video and trying the challenge now.

-For what we will be using in this video for the basic type are four things.
+For what we will be using in this video for the basic vector type are four things.
 The first will be a `void **` or an array of unknown types, two `uint32_t`for storing the current size and what our current capacity will be, and lastly a callback for a compare data function
 ```c
 #include "arc/std/bool.h"
 #include "arc/std/errno.h"